jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) There is no assessment of the company, but each owner must make a separate return of income under section 33 taking into account the amounts in subsection (2).
 Each owner is assessed separately.

 ### 42C Income tax returns by undischarged bankrupt
-A person who is adjudicated bankrupt under the Insolvency Act 2006 and derives an amount of income in an income year while being a bankrupt must make a return of income for the income year, if not relieved of the requirement by section 33AA.
+A person who is adjudicated bankrupt under the Insolvency Act 2006 and derives an amount of income in an income year while being a bankrupt must make a return of income for the income year, unless the person is an individual whose final account for the tax year is treated under section 22I(1)﻿(b) as an assessment under section 92.

 ### 43 Income tax returns and assessments by executors or administrators
 (1) The executor or administrator of a deceased taxpayer must furnish the same returns of income and make the same assessments that the taxpayer was required to furnish or make, or would have been required to furnish or make, if the taxpayer had remained alive.
 (2) The Commissioner may from time to time require the executor or administrator to furnish such further returns of income for the deceased taxpayer as the Commissioner considers necessary.
 (3) Income tax assessed in respect of a deceased taxpayer, whether or not under subsection (1), is to be treated as a liability incurred by the deceased taxpayer during their lifetime, and the executor or administrator of the taxpayer is liable for the same accordingly.
-(4) The executor or administrator of a deceased taxpayer must request the Commissioner to issue an income statement if the taxpayer would have been required under section 80D(2) to apply for an income statement if the taxpayer had remained alive and the Commissioner has not issued an income statement.
+(4)
-(5) The executor or administrator of a deceased taxpayer may request the Commissioner to issue an income statement if the taxpayer would have met the requirements of section 33AA(1) if the taxpayer had remained alive.
+(5)

 ### 43A Non-active companies may be excused from filing returns
 (1) A company is not required to furnish a return of income in respect of any tax year if the company—